Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 			}
 		}

-5. Start/restart the application using supervisor:
+8. Start/restart the application using supervisor:

 		$ sudo supervisorctl restart MaintenanceCalendar

-6. Add the virtual server for the Maintenance Calendar component to the directory of enabled sites and restart Nginx:
+9. Add the virtual server for the Maintenance Calendar component to the directory of enabled sites and restart Nginx:

 		$ sudo ln -s /etc/nginx/sites-available/MaintenanceCalendar /etc/nginx/sites-enabled
 		$ sudo service nginx restart

-6. Installation verification
+10. Installation verification
 	Execute the "Hellow Word" request.
 		$ curl -X GET "http://<public_ip>:8000/api/v1" -H 'X-Auth-Token:<Token_ID>'

-## Installation verification

-To check that everything was correctly installed, run the project in development mode and perform the following HTTP call:

-		$  curl -X GET "http://localhost/api/v1/events" -H 'X-Auth-Token:<Token_ID>'

-It should return an empty JSON list.

-## Configure the users and roles
+#### Configure the users and roles

 As it has been commented, the IdM is responsible of i) managing the correct roles for the different users and organizations (associating them correctly) ii) validating the token iii) providing the detailed profile of the user for this token.
 Hence, there will be two main behaviour depends on the IdM answer:
 * The authenticated users without the correct roles can search and see the details of the events, but they cannot create and delete events.
 * The authenticated users with the appropriated roles can manage their events.

-## Maintenance Notification system
+### Maintenance Notification system Installation

 The [Orion Context Broker GE](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker) has been selected as a component to notify the events of the maintenance calendar.
 The configuration of the Maintenance Calendar component is integrated by default with the public instance of the FIWARE ecosystem, nevertheless, this common instance only authenticates users of the ecosystem and does not introduce any kind of authorization to manage the resources.
 Hence, in order to introduce our authorization to publish the notifications (only the users with the correct permissions have to be able to publish these notifications), a proprietary instance of the Context Broker GE has to be installed.
 Coming up next, it is explained how to create and configure the Context Broker and the [PeP proxy Wilwa](http://catalogue.fiware.org/enablers/pep-proxy-wilma) for our own instance.
 It is not the intention to deep into the installation of the GEs, since they are well described in their documentation.

-### Installation steps
+#### Installation steps

 * Install the Orion Context Broker GE.
 There are four ways to install the component as it is indicated [here](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker/creating-instances).
 You can find more details about the installation and the user manual [here](https://fiware-orion.readthedocs.io/en/develop/)